behindthegames/dtf-bot/README.md

 Disclamer:
 1. I am not a professional software developer;
-2. this code was not reviewed by one
+2. this code was not reviewed by one;
-3. This is a weekend project.
+3. this is a weekend project;
-4. Here be the dragons.
+4. here be the dragons.